tsgates/arch-wiki-markdown/wiki/Pytvshows.md

 If you want to run pytvshows in the background, first make a bash
 script:

-    # #!/bin/bash
+    #!/bin/bash
     echo -n “tvshows.sh - “; date # log current date & time
     pytvshows  --output_dir=/home/<user>/torrents/ --verbose >> ~/scripts/pytvshows.log

-As you can see, log the output of pytvshows
+As you can see, log the output of pytvshows.

 Then add this script to cron: